You are here: Urology Textbook > Bladder > Bladder pain syndrome/interstitial cystitis

 Autoimmunity and Interstitial Cystitis:

 The relationship between interstitial cystitis and autoimmunity is contradictory.
-It was possible to detect autoantibodies against the urinary bladder, the specificity of the laboratory finding is controversial.
+It was possible to detect autoantibodies against the urinary bladder, the specificity of the laboratory findings are controversial.
 Secondary autoimmune phenomenons in response to inflammation are also possible.
 Although the non-specific inhibition of the inflammatory cascade is part of the effective therapy, the exact role of autoimmunity remains unclear.

 Psychological stress and derived symptoms are interpreted as a response to the disease (voiding almost hourly and suffering from chronic pain).